oNLog1c/minority/README.md

     // Message initialization (can be manual or automatic) public MessageSender(final MinorityExtension plugin) {
-    	plugin.getConfigurationWizard().generate(this);
+    	plugin.getConfigurationWizard().generate(this.getClass());

+        // Manual field initialization
+        // this.joinMessage = plugin.getLanguage().getString("messages.join-message");

-	// Automatic initialization (it will init all fields with @Key annotation using reflection) this.init(this, this.getClass(), plugin);
+        // Or automatic (it will init all fields with @Key annotation using reflection)

-	// Or the usual manual field initialization, if you don't want to do it automatically for some reason. this.joinMessage = plugin.getLanguage().getString("messages.join-message");
+        // If you prefer this method, you shouldn't make fields with @Key annotation final. this.init(this, this.getClass(), plugin);
     }

     @EventHandler